remysedlak/remysedlak/README.md

-# 👋 Hello, I'm Remy Sedlak!
+# Hi, I'm Remy

-📍 University of Pittsburgh | Pursuing B.S. in Computer Science & Interactive Design
+**Computer Science Student** @ University of Pittsburgh School of Computing and Information

----
+This is my personal GitHub where I share hackathon projects and experimental apps.
+Feel free to explore or fork anything that interests you.

-I'm currently really into functional programming and machine learning.
-I plan to learn comp ling.
+💬 Open to collaborations and feedback!